 When Should I Make the Switch to Grain-Free Dog Food?

-You can later determine whether grains — or a specific form of grain — are the cause of your dog’s allergies with your veterinarian when your dog is more stable.
+You can later determine whether grains — or a specific form of grain — are the cause of your dog’s allergies, with your veterinarian and when your dog is more stable.

 With that said, you can switch your dog to grain-free dog food for simpler reasons like wanting your dog to have healthier skin and more energy — even better breath.

-Grain-free food brands or brands with more transparency about the type of grains they use tend to be all-natural, which gives your dog a sharper source of nutrition with better benefits than mass-produced pet foods.
-Our world’s first cooking process means we can preserve more nutrients from the high-quality products we use.
+Grain-free food brands or brands with more transparency about the type of grains they use tend to be all-natural, which gives your dog a greater source of nutrition and with better benefits than mass-produced pet foods.
+Our world-first cooking process means we can preserve more nutrients from the high-quality products we use.
 We cook wheat-free, gluten-free dog food in small batches, at a low-temperature to create dog food that’s optimal for all dogs.
 As well as being free from common allergens, our dog food is also free from additives and non-nutritional fillers.